zambozza/blog/index.md

 ---
-title: Welcome to my blog
+My blog: Welcome to my blog
 ---

 This is a simple personal development blog.